Everyday Eats & Sweets / Recipes

 Related: Bacon, Chicken, and Green Tomato Soup

-Green, unripe tomatoes (like tomato leaves) are perfectly edible.
-They don’t have the nutritional density of fully ripe tomatoes, and are usually more acidic than mature fruits, but they’re still delicious given the right recipe.
+Green, unripe tomatoes are perfectly edible, just like tomato leaves.
+They don’t have the nutritional density of fully ripe tomatoes, and are usually more acidic than the mature fruits, but they’re still delicious given the right recipe.

 Eaten straight off the vine, green tomatoes aren’t all that inspiring if you’re used to juicy, summer-ripened tomatoes.
 They’re certainly not juicy, and if they were hit with frost right before you picked them, their texture turns mealy or mushy rather quickly.